The 'Manipulative' Child Myth: What Your Child is Really Telling You

 Reframe: "Are you remembering how good it feels to be taken care of?
 I remember how I used to hold you and rock you in my arms.
 Come sit in my lap for a bit, and we can pretend you're still little together."

 Children learn best when they feel connected and reassured.
-They can use their mind and energy for learning, growing, and playing instead of fighting for what they need.
 They learn more about communicating their needs when we help them by giving them the words they don't have and by modeling appropriate behaviors.

-For example, when your child "fake" cries, approaching them with empathy instead of correcting them shows them that their feelings are valid and important to you.
-This encourages them to express emotions more openly and honestly in the future.
+When your child whines and baby talks to get what they need, try smiling and modeling the appropriate way of asking instead of chastising them.
+And then move on.
+Approaching them with empathy instead of harsh correction encourages them to express emotions more openly and honestly in the future.
 It will take practice, but it will move them away from fake crying and toward expressing how they feel.

 This approach isn't about permissiveness—it's about helping children understand and manage their feelings.
 Your job as a parent or caregiver is to set clear limits and expectations, and when you do so with empathy and understanding, everyone wins.